-There are times in life when it is important to prepare a good speech.
-When you propose or interview for a job.
-When your child graduates or when you honor someone at their funeral.
-But when it comes to the everyday, there are some simple, three-word phrases that others need to hear from you.
+There are times in life when it is important to prepare a good speech: when you propose or interview for a job, when your child graduates, or when you honor someone at his or her funeral.
+But for everyday conversation, there are some simple, three-word phrases that others need to hear from you.
 Short statements can yield big results.

 These simple words will improve your relationships at home, at work, and in the community.
-They will ease tensions, soothe bruises, build bridges, and warm hearts.
+They will ease tensions, soothe wounds, build bridges, and warm hearts.
 Spoken generously, they will bring rich returns.
-Here are 8 simple phrases that will grow your relationships:
+Here are 8 simple phrases that can change your relationships.

 1.”I was wrong.”

-A friend of mine once shared with me, “You’re never more right than when you admit you’re wrong.”
+As a friend of mine once said, “You’re never more right than when you admit you’re wrong.”
 It’s important to acknowledge when we are wrong.
 It is a sign of true humility.
 It is the first step in asking for forgiveness.

 2. “Help me understand.”

 When you have a disagreement with someone, rather than becoming aggressive or defensive, decide to be curious.
-By taking the time to see where they are coming from and why they did what they did, you can reduce conflict.
-Really seeing their perspective may even change yours.
+By taking the time to see where others are coming from and why they do what they do, you can reduce conflict.
+Really seeing someone else’s perspective may even change yours.